NathCcode/Hangman-1.0/index.md

 #how to play
 #---------------------------------------------------------------------------------
-#imput 1 letter at a time
+#input 1 letter at a time
 #if you think you got the word put the whole word e.g

 #'-''e''l'l''-'